The 7 popular dishes to try in Saigon

 Phu Nhuan market, Phu Nhuan district

-When you say snail sanctuary, you have to say Saigon, even though it is not a coastal city.
+When you say snail sanctuary, you have to include Saigon, even though it is not a coastal city.
 At a booth brimming with snails, a multitude of more succulent varieties than the others should make you salivate at first sight.
-Stir-fry with tamarind, steamed in Thai, stir-fry in garlic or in a pan...
-No less than 20 kinds of snail will lead you to an unusual culinary experience that you never get tired of.
-The recipe and the spices vary from one canteen to another where they invent with coconut milk, lemongrass, tamarind...
-Whatever your priority, this is something for everyone.
+Stir-fried with tamarind and steamed in Thai-style, stir-fried in garlic or in a pan...
+No less than 20 kinds of snail will lead you to an unusual culinary experience that you will never get tired of.
+The recipe and the spices vary from one canteen to another where they invent delicious concoctions with coconut milk, lemongrass, tamarind and more Whatever your desires, this is something tasty for everyone here.

 Price: from 30,000 VND